Deterministic Identification Codes for Fading Channels: New Results and Discussion

 The improvement of the upper bound from $1$ to $1/2$ is based on Theorem~\ref{th::upper bound for gaussian channel}, and can be done for any of the alternative definitions of the capacity mentioned in Section~\ref{sec::notations and defs}.

-In the case when $0\in cl(H)$ we can give some meaningful bounds for some $\eta$, whereas for the definition from~\cite{salariseddigh2021deterministic} it can only be said that the capacity is zero.
+As for the lower bound, we note that our result is constructive, while Theorem~\ref{th::slow fading Mohammad} was proved with probabilistic method.
+Additionally, in the case when $0\in cl(H)$ we can give some meaningful bounds for some $\eta$, whereas for the definition from~\cite{salariseddigh2021deterministic} it can only be said that the capacity is zero.
 It is an interesting and practically relevant improvement, since for many fading distributions, used in practice, $0$ belongs to the closure of $H$.
 In particular, this is true for Rayleigh, Rician, and Nakagami distributions, which are used to describe the distribution of $|h|$.
-However, the motivation for the usage of these distributions comes from the model with $h\in \mathbb{C}$, for which our results can't be applied directly.
+However, the motivation for the usage of these distributions comes from the model with $h\in \mathbb{C}$, for which our results can not be applied directly.

 For the capacity with average error $C^{CSI}_{DI-av}(\mathcal{G}_{slow})$ the lower bound $1/4$ can be proved for the case $\mathbb{P}(h=0)=0$.
 In case if $\mathbb{P}(h=0)>0$ the capacity $C^{CSI}_{DI-av}(\mathcal{G}_{slow})=0$.